LukeCarrier/mkdocs-drawio-exporter/README.md

 [22:0418/231827.169035:FATAL:electron_main_delegate.cc(211)] Running as root without --no-sandbox is not supported.
 See https://crbug.com/638180.
 ```

 If possible, consider running MkDocs as a non-privileged user.
-Depending on the circumstances (e.g. running within an unprivilegedcontainer) it may be appropriate to disable the Chrome sandbox by adding the following option to `mkdocs.yml`:
+Depending on the circumstances (e.g. running within an unprivileged container) it may be appropriate to disable the Chrome sandbox by adding the following option to `mkdocs.yml`:

 ```yaml
 plugins: